Spellbound (1945 film): Casting

 Selznick originally wanted Joseph Cotten, Dorothy McGuire, and Paul Lukas to play the roles ultimately portrayed by Peck, Bergman, and Chekhov, respectively.
 Greta Garbo was considered for the role of Dr. Constance Petersen.
 Hitchcock wanted Joseph Cotten to portray Dr. Murchison.
 Selznick also wanted Jennifer Jones to portray Dr. Petersen but Hitchcock objected.
+Five years after her death, Peck revealed to People magazine that he had a brief affair with Bergman during the filming of the movie.

 Filming

 Selznick brought in his own therapist, May Romm, MD, to serve as a technical advisor on the production.
 Dr. Romm and Hitchcock clashed frequently.

 Further contention was caused by the hiring of surrealist artist Salvador Dalí to conceive certain scenes in the film's key dream sequence.
 However, the sequence conceived and designed by Dalí and Hitchcock, once translated to film, proved to be too lengthy and complicated for Selznick, so the vast majority of what had been filmed ultimately was edited out.
 Two minutes of the dream sequence appear in the final film, but according to Ingrid Bergman, the original had been twenty minutes long.
-The cut footage apparently is now considered lost footage, although some production stills have survived in the Selznick archives.
+The cut footage is now considered lost, although some production stills have survived in the Selznick archives.
 Eventually, Selznick hired William Cameron Menzies, who had worked on Gone With the Wind, to oversee the set designs and direct the sequence.
 Hitchcock himself had very little to do with its actual filming.

 Both Bergman and Peck were married to others at the time of production—Bergman to Petter Aron Lindström, and Peck to Greta Kukkonen—but they had a brief affair during filming.
 Their secret relationship became public knowledge when Peck confessed to Brad Darrach of People in an interview in 1987, five years after Bergman's death.
 "All I can say is that I had a fiery kinda love for her, and I think that's where I ought to stop...
 I was young.
 She was young.
 We were involved for weeks in close and intense work."